shwina/still-magic/_en/index.md

 2. This part,
     [Still Magic][config-website],
-    is more advanced material for people who are building research software for others to use or find themselves doing some [data engineering](../gloss/#g:data-engineering).
+    is more advanced material for people who are building research software for others to use or find themselves doing some [data engineering](./gloss/#g:data-engineering).
 3. Finally,
     [Set On Fire][set-on-fire]
     is intended for people running larger projects with external collaborators.

-## Who Are These Lessons For? {:#s:index-personas}
+## Who Are These Lessons For? {#s:index-personas}

-Amira:
+Amira
-    Completed a Master's in epidemiology five years ago, and has worked since then for a small NGO.
+:   completed a Master's in epidemiology five years ago,
+    and has worked since then for a small NGO.
     She did a biostatistics course during her degree, and has learned some R and Python by doing data science courses online,